stemformulas/stemformulas.github.io/README.md

 git clone --recurse-submodules https://github.com/stemformulas/stemformulas.github.io.git
 ```

-3. [Install Hugo](https://gohugo.io/installation/).
-Hugo is the base software that allows this site to function.
+3. Install [Go](https://go.dev/doc/install) and [Hugo (extended)](https://gohugo.io/installation/).
+Go is a programming language, and Hugo is a static website builder that we use as a scaffolding for our site.
+Read the hugo installation instructions carefully, they're not easy to skim through.

 4. Run the site locally:
 ```